-The Purpose-Driven Bank Account
+The Magic of Purpose-Driven Bank Accounts

-Having an emergency fund is a great idea.
-Having money available when you need it is a good feeling.
-(Especially when compared to feeling panicky and depressed when you need money in an emergency but don’t have it.)
+Having money available when you need it is an even better feeling. — especially compared to feeling panicky and depressed when you need money in an emergency but don’t have it.

-That can be just fine — if you keep a very large emergency fund and you constantly replenish it so that it can also be used in case of things like an extended job loss.
+That can be just fine — IF you keep a very large emergency fund AND you constantly replenish it so that it can also be used in case of things like an extended job loss.

 Saving for the sake of saving isn’t usually as effective as saving for a specific thing or event.
-(Such as emergencies, an entertainment center, travel, or retirement.)
+(Such as emergencies, travel, a new car, etc.)

 Bank accounts need a purpose — even if that purpose is to “buy random stuff with x amount of money and no guilt”.